 “I need a light bulb.”

 If you were really trying to be fancy, you might get one of those three-way light bulbs for lamps that offered you a bright-brighter-brightest option.
-Now with the advance of energy efficient bulbs over the last decade or so, it’s no longer enough to simply know the wattage.
+With advances in energy-efficient bulbs, it’s no longer enough to simply know the wattage.

-As a home stager, one of the most common (and most easily fixed) “boo-boos” I see among home sellers is using the wrong light bulb for the job.
-Replacing light bulbs can have a big return on investment, not only in terms of energy costs, but in the visual impact it makes on potential buyers — even a subtle change in lighting can make a big difference in the vibe of the room!
-Next time you’re shopping for the best light bulbs to showcase your home, be sure to check these 4 crucial details:
+As a home stager, one of the most common mistakes I encounter with home sellers is using the wrong light bulb for the job.
+Fortunately, it’s an easy mistake to fix once you understand what you need.
+Replacing light bulbs can have a big return on investment, not only in terms of energy costs, but in the visual impact it makes on potential buyers.
+Even a subtle change in lighting can make a big difference in the vibe of the room!

-For homes, LEDs are typically superior all other types of light bulbs because they:
+For homes, LEDs are typically superior to all other types of light bulbs because they:

 - have the longest lifespan (up to 10 years or more)

-- more durable (solid structure, no glass or filaments)
+- are more durable (solid structure, no glass or filaments)

 - emit great quality light (available in a range of color temperatures)